 If a graph $G$ admits a nowhere-zero $k$-flow, we also say that $G$ is \emph{$k$-flowable}.
 The interest in nowhere-zero-flows stems from the following intimate connection to colorings of planar graphs.
 For a comprehensive introduction to the topic of nowhere-zero flows, we refer to the textbook~\cite{flows} by Zhang.
 Particularly relevant to the topics addressed here are the sections `Face Colorings' and `Nowhere-Zero $3$-Flows'.

-\begin{theorem}[Folklore, see also \cite{flows}, Theorem 1.4.5] Let $G$ be a planar graph and let $\Gamma$ be a crossing-free embedding of $G$ in the plane.
-Then for any $k \in \mathbb{N}$, $G$ admits a nowhere-zero $k$-flow if and only if $\Gamma$ has a face-$k$-coloring. \end{theorem}
+\begin{theorem}[Folklore, see also \cite{flows}, Theorem 1.4.5] $G$ {is} a planar graph and $\Gamma$ {is} a crossing-free embedding of $G$ in the plane, then for any $k \in \mathbb{N}$, $G$ admits a nowhere-zero $k$-flow if and only if $\Gamma$ has a cell $k$-coloring. \end{theorem}